 business leaders no longer view drones as mere high-tech toys.
 In fact, they have many commercial applications: builders seeking an edge on their competitors, land developers wanting to save time during site surveys, and inspectors examining hard-to-reach areas.
 Getting an aerial view of a building or development is now easier and cheaper than ever.
-Construction sites around the world depend on inspections and surveys to gain a comprehensive understanding of a build's progress, and to ensure that safety standards are being met in the process.
-With cutting-edge drone technology, operators can now easily and quickly perform inspections in a cost-effective and efficient way, whilst also keeping employees away from dangerous environments.

-Cone imminent challenge is the regulatory environment in which drones operate.
+One imminent challenge is the regulatory environment in which drones operate.
 The industry's rapid growth has outpaced the development of rules and systems to govern their use, and the resultant uncertainty has slowed commercial adoption and innovation.